ahhmarr/csv-upload/README.md

 - a light weight app to upload and search contacts
 - csv files can be uploaded , which is then queued and saved in store
-- existing contacts can searched and viewed in detail
+- existing contacts can be searched and viewed in detail

 ### API